Studies on Syn-Coll Peptides Supporting Collagen Production

 by | Jul 25, 2022 | Research

+Syn-Coll, also known as Palmitoyl Tripeptide-5 or Tripeptide-5, is a peptide that researchers suggest may act to increase the production of Type I and Type III collagen while possibly also inhibiting its degradation.
+Palmitoyl Tripeptide-5 is suggested to act by activating transforming growth factor-𝛃.[1]
 Collagen type I is present in the bones, muscles, and skin.
 Type III collagen, on the other hand, is present in the skin, vascular system, and lungs.
-By increasing Type I and Type III collagen, Syn-Coll improves wound healing, skin strength, the vascular supply to the skin, and skin hydration.
+By increasing Type I and Type III collagen, Syn-Coll may potentially promote tissue repair processes as well as contributing to structural support for the extracellular matrix of the skin.

 Functions of Palmitoyl Tripeptide-5

-TSP-1 is known as an extracellular matrix (ECM) protein.
-It cohabits with collagen and elastin in the skin.
+TSP-1 is considered to be an extracellular matrix (ECM) protein.
+It appears to cohabit with collagen and elastin in the skin.
 A specific part of TSP-1 is harvested for use in Palmitoyl Tripeptide-5 production.
 This part stimulates latent TGF-𝛃.
+Just like TSP-1, Syn-Coll may function to enhance tissue repair.
+It appears active in the post-natal development of skin structures.[4]

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.